Can an egg damage car's clear coat?

 How to Paint Your Car

-My stupid ex-girlfriend thought it would be funny to throw eggs at my car.
-When I noticed it happened, I immediately got a sponge and began washing it but it was three in the morning so I decided to wait until the next day to wash it.
+My stupid EX-girlfriend thought it would be funny to throw eggs at my car.
+When I noticed it happened, I immediately got a sponge and began washing it, but it was three in the morning so I decided to wait until the next day to wash it.
 Unfortunately, it left a lot of marks that would not come off after washing it several times.
 I'm told that the protein in eggs mix with something in the paint and that is what damages it.
-If you dries and the paint, supposedly, that will get the protein out.
+If you dry it and the paint, supposedly, that will get the protein out.
 I am going to try that tomorrow.Joe L

 - Massapequa, New York